gaurravsh/Financial-Broker-Management/README.md

 This is a self learning project, build mainly upon Spring Boot.
 Please refer to project [wiki](https://github.com/gaurravsh/Financial-Broker-Management/wiki) for more details.

 Different branches serve different purpose of learning.
-Check [wiki](https://github.com/gaurravsh/Financial-Broker-Management/wiki) for more details.
+Check readme of individual branch for more details.

 **Learning Objectives** :